CLASSICOS DE TERROR 14

 This is his 1st of 2 POE adaptations.
 The 2nd wouldn't be until 38 years later!

-The scans for this are actually from a PDF file, taken from the online MEMO magazine by Toni Rodrigues.
-The linework was a bit fuzzy (I wound up using "sharpen"), except for the splash page, which apparently was a scan of a STAT used for printing.
+Originally, the scans for this came a PDF file, taken from the online MEMO magazine by Toni Rodrigues.
+The linework was a bit fuzzy (I wound up using "sharpen"), except for the splash page, which apparently was a scan of a STAT used for one of the later reprints.
 That page was MUCH sharper and had far more detail than the rest of the story... although it took me 6 HOURS to clean up.
 In the long run, that was nothing compared to some of the clean-ups I've done since then.

 CLASSICOS DE TERROR 14